 I hope this dive into aggregation tables has helped you decide when to use them to improve your data model and query performance, along with answering some basic questions about the configuration of aggregation tables.

-For more assistance with aggregation tables, or other Power BI data management needs, be sure to watch the demo below, review my past blogs and webinars, or reach out to the Core data team.
+For more assistance with aggregation tables, or other Power BI data management needs, be sure to watch the demo at the top of the page, review my past blogs and webinars, or reach out to the Core data team.